 - 1. If a department/program elects members to its PRC, such elections must occur by February 1.
-The names of the people who will serve on the PRC and the person who will chair the committee must be submitted to the relevant Dean no later than May 1. - 2.
+The names of the people who will serve on the PRC and the person who will chair the PRC must be submitted to the relevant Dean no later than May 1. - 2.
 Consults with the candidate and, when necessary, the Dean about reasonable expectations for scholarship/creative/professional activity in the candidate's discipline, based on the accepted Disciplinary Standards of the department(s) or program(s), as well as the expectations for teaching and service.
 This consultation, which may be accomplished by a subcommittee of the PRC in large departments or programs, must occur in the first year of appointment and should then be revisited periodically, including early in the spring semester prior to the submission of an application for reappointment, tenure, or promotion.
 Such meetings are not meant to produce a document which is binding on the PRC or the candidate, but rather should provide mentorship to faculty so that they may better navigate the reappointment, tenure, and promotion processes. - 3.
 Works with the candidate to ensure that the candidate has had at least two peer reviews of teaching during the three years prior to applying for promotion.
 (Note: According to the guidelines set forth in Appendix III, these reviews must have occurred, at the latest, in the spring semester prior to the submission of the candidate's application since promotion materials are due to PRCs by September 15th.) - 4.
 Evaluates each applicant in terms of the Bases and Standards for Promotion and the relevant Disciplinary Standards, with a careful, thorough, and thoughtful analysis that considers the candidates strengths and weaknesses.
 Recommends for promotion only those candidates who clearly warrant such promotion.
 Completes the Checklist (see Appendix I) acknowledging that all major parts of the Standard Application for Reappointment and Promotion are present in the candidate's dossier. - 5.
 Completes the Department/Program Recommendation for Promotion (see Appendix II) indicating how the application materials demonstrate that the recommended candidates are eligible in terms of the Bases and Standards for Promotion and how the candidate's scholarship/creative/professional activity meets specific expectations described in the Disciplinary Standards.
 Only one recommendation will be forwarded for each candidate.
 All members of a PRC must sign the recommendation.
 By signing a recommendation, members of the PRC indicate their participation in the decision-making process and verify that the recommendation accurately reflects the decision of the PRC; signing does not necessarily indicate that that person concurs with the ultimate recommendation.
-Candidates are to be informed in writing of the committee's decision by October 16. - 6.
+Candidates are to be informed in writing of the PRC's decision by October 16. - 6.
 Provides feedback to all non-recommended candidates that, as set out in the Bases and Standards for Promotion, improvement is needed in one or more of the following: teaching/librarianship; scholarly/professional/creative activity; service.
 Note: The feedback provided should be given careful attention and consideration in a future PRC's evaluation of a subsequent application for promotion. - 7.
-Limits discussion to the candidate's application, supportive documents and evaluation materials as they apply to the Bases and Standards for Promotion found on pages 1-12 of this document.
-Committee members do not serve as advocates for any candidate.
+Limits discussion to the candidate's application, supportive documents and evaluation materials